ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_integration_1.png?raw=true "Ansible refactoring")

 We finished with unit tests.
 The vas majority of roles were tested after each commit.
-The next step was integration tests.
+The next step was the integration tests.
 We had to test the combination of simple bricks which creates the building - whole server configuration.

 ![Ansible refactoring](assets/at_integration_2.png?raw=true "Ansible refactoring")